zydou/arti/doc/dev/notes/relay-tasks.md

        removing dead descriptors.

-  There are many tasks related to directory and they are critical to a well functionning relay so we propose to use a "Reactor" concept as it would need a communication channel to receive commands.
+  There are many tasks related to directory and they are critical to a well functioning relay so we propose to use a "Reactor" concept as it would need a communication channel to receive commands.
 For example, a command to rebuild a new descriptor coming from other subsystems such as key rotation task.